 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced into a lower priced category (60 percent cheaper at launch).

 - More modern: Reflects 5 years and 1 month of technical progress since the 1D Mark IV launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the A7 II is the clear winner of the contest (20 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7 II is the clear winner of the contest (21 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D Mark IV or the A7 II perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.